bytes1/real_markets/contracts/README.md

-# RealMarket Protocol – Smart Contracts
+# 🪙 TrueMarket Protocol – Smart Contracts

-This repository contains the **core smart contracts** for the RealMarket Protocol, a **reputation-based prediction market**.
+This directory contains the core smart contracts for the TrueMarket Protocol, a **reputation-based prediction market** built on the Moca Network.

 ---